mCIDE Minimum Common ICU Data Elements

 - Preserve original values in _name fields

-- Use CLIF Lighthouse to validate mappings
+- Use CLIF Lighthouse AND CLIFpy to validate mappings

 For Researchers